 This error can go both ways, meaning, people sending to your server may get the error and when you send from your server to another you may get the error.
 Depending on where the error bounce is generated from will determine what you can do about fixing the error.

-If you are getting complaints that people sending to your server are getting this bounce, you can check / change the settings on your servers end.
-Below are the reasons why the 550 error may occur when you email.
+If you are getting complaints that people sending to your server are getting this bounce, you can check / change the settings on your server's end.